 $ sudo apt-get install libffi-dev python3-dev libssl-dev

 Then pyOpenSSL can be installed with the following command (be sure to source your virtualenv if setup above):

 Once installed, you will need to set the option

 This parameter should reference an OpenSSL certificate file for use by the

-Python paste server.
+Paste server.
 This parameter can be set to

-* to automatically
+* to automatically generate such

-the following method:
+generated by the following method:

 $ openssl genrsa 1024 > host.key $ chmod 400 host.key $ openssl req -new -x509 -nodes -sha1 -days 365 \ -key host.key > host.cert $ cat host.cert host.key > host.pem $ chmod 400 host.pem